Search

 Computer Vision for COVID-19 Prevention

-The World Health Organisation provides guidelines on infection prevention and control (IPC) strategies.
+The World Health Organisation provides guidelines on infection prevention and control (IPC) strategies to reduce the risk factors.
 Coronavirus prevention aims to limit transmission in healthcare settings using early recognition, source control, standard precautions for all patients, administrative controls, and environmental and engineering controls.
 Computer Vision applications can be used to support the implementation of such IPC strategies.

 3.)
 Masked Face Recognition

-A key strategy in the early stage of disease progression is the use of masks and protective equipment to limit the virus spread.
+A key strategy in the early stage of disease progression is the use of face masks and personal protective equipment to limit the respiratory virus spread, especially in older adults who are at higher risk of developing it.
 Multiple countries implemented the use of masks as a control strategy.
-Computer Vision systems can be used to greatly facilitate its implementation.
+Computer Vision systems can be used to facilitate its implementation greatly.

 A Masked Face Recognition approach based on a multi-granularity masked face recognition model achieved 95% accuracy on a masked face image dataset.
 The data was made publicly available for research and contained three types of masked face datasets: